Alluxio/alluxio/docs/en/Architecture-DataFlow.md

 Alluxio components.
 After leading master fail-over, the standby masters will re-elect the new leading master after.

-### Secondary Masters
+### Secondary Masters (for UFS journal)

-When running a single Alluxio master without HA mode, one can start a secondary master on the same server as the leading master to write journal checkpoints.
+When running a single Alluxio master without HA mode with UFS journal, one can start a secondary master on the same server as the leading master to write journal checkpoints.
 Note that, the secondary master is not designed to provide high availability but offload the work from the leading master for fast recovery.
 Different from standby masters, a secondary master can never upgrade to a leading master.

-Note: Secondary Master is designed to work with UFS journals only.
-`Do not launch when running with Embedded Journal.`

 ### Job Masters